-When planning a trip, book a hotel or apartment with room for your teen to be in solitude.
+When planning a trip, book a hotel or apartment with room for your teen to be alone.
 If a suite is out of your budget, a hotel with a pool, nice lobby or lounge will serve as a great place they can wander off to, as they need.
-Also consider that space can be created in the simplest of ways, like allowing your teen to put on his earbuds, hang out and listen to music.
+Space can also be created in the simplest of ways, like allowing your teen to put on his earbuds, hang out and listen to music.

-[bctt tweet=”For teenagers, being alone isn’t lonely.
-It’s part of their growing up process.”]
+“For teenagers, being alone isn’t lonely.
+It’s part of their growing up process.”

 According to the National Sleep Foundation, a teenager’s sleep-wake cycle can shift as much as two hours, thanks to hormones.
 This makes it difficult for your teen to fall asleep before 11 p.m or to wake up at 9 am.
-To exacerbate the situation, teens need a minimum of 8 – 10 hours of sleep per night.
+To make matters worse, teens need a minimum of 8 – 10 hours of sleep per night.
 Not getting enough sleep makes them irritable and prone to lashing out.
 Sound familiar?